MileHacker Logo

 Modern Shopping Experience

-• Often accept card payments, unlike smaller market stalls.
+• Often accept card payments, unlike smaller stalls at the market.

 • Prices generally fixed, less room for bargaining.